 The 18th century Christmas tradition in Williamsburg is lighting the cressets.
 This event takes place on Duke of Gloucester Street from mid-December to Christmas Eve.
 Cressets are large, metal baskets that hang from a frame and have a handle.
 They were used to carry lighted candles or torches.
 The flame was often used as a signal or warning.

-There are many events and performances happening throughout the holiday season, including walking tours that highlight Colonial Christmas decorations.
 There is also the Grand Illumination Celebration where visitors can see buildings and homes all dressed up for the holidays with thousands of lights!

 5. Busch Gardens Christmas Town

 Christmas Town at Busch Gardens is a must-see for anyone looking to get into the holiday spirit!
 This theme park features all of the classic Christmas attractions, like Santa Claus and Mrs. Claus, an ice skating show, and a light display that will take your breath away.
-In addition, there are plenty of festive food options available throughout the park.

 Busch Gardens has added a new attraction to their lineup: the Christmas Town Express train.
 Board this steam locomotive for a relaxing ride through the park as you take in all of the holiday sights and sounds.
 And don’t worry – jolly old St. Nick himself will be on board to make sure everyone has a good time!